Automate the quality of service, security, and compliance are crucial to data center and enterprise IT Assets.

 RFID data center asset management solutions are designed to take advantage of the tracking capabilities embedded by IT vendors who source-tag their equipment with RFID.
 Wider market adoption is now paving the way for new performance and security standards, in accordance with regulations and standards including Sarbanes-Oxley (SOX), the HITECH Act, PCI, HIPAA.

 An RFID IT asset tracking system is designed to manage a large variety of IT assets, devices, and equipment, throughout their life cycle.

-Whether you need to track mobile devices, PCs, removable storage devices, servers, routers, network cards, or other IT assets, Xerafy has tags that meet industry standards and are engineered for the job.
+Whether you need to track laptops, mobile devices, PCs, removable storage devices, servers, routers, network cards, or other IT assets, Xerafy has RFID tagging solutions that meet industry standards and are engineered for the job.

 Available for both equipment retrofit and source-tagging, the award-winning Xerafy RFID Tags ad Labels designed to deliver optimal performance for IT Assets, be they used On-Metal, Off-Metal, or In-Metal.
 Compact form factors are available to fit blade servers, rack locations, and mobile devices.
 More options are available regarding chip memory, materials, and mounting options.